 The department is implementing a new process with the hope that it will make registering for seminars easier.
 The department will continue to utilize the “Seminar Application Form” at faculty request and/or for the most popular seminars only.
 All other seminars will be capped at a maximum enrollment of 15 students.
 You will be allowed to register (and de-register) for these classes during any of the pre-registration periods.
 However, instructor’s permission is still required prior to officially registering for the course.

-HIST W4645 – Jews in Early Modern Europe
+HIST W4125 - Censorship and Freedom of Expression in Early Modern Europe

 Please visit the professor during their office hours or email them to ask for permission to enroll.
 If you fail to secure permission from the instructor, the instructor can ask that you be removed.
 You will also have the ability to drop seminars using SSOL.
 Finally, students who receive the instructor’s permission to enroll in their seminar following the beginning of the term can register themselves via SSOL as long as seats remain available.

-HIST W4412 – Americans and the Good Life
+HIST W4400 - Americans and the Natural World

 INSTRUCTIONS FOR COURSES REQUIRING THE “SEMINAR APPLICATION FORM”

 1. Please complete a “Seminar Application Form” to formally apply for admission to any seminar that requires pre-application.
 Complete all of the information requested in the application.
-If you need the seminar to graduate in the Spring of 2014, please do not forget to note this.
+If you need the seminar to graduate in Spring 2015, please do not forget to note this.

-4. On Monday, November 4, the Undergraduate Administrator will email students who have been accepted into each seminar and those who are on a waitlist for each of the seminars.
+4. By Tuesday, April 8, the Undergraduate Administrator will email students who have been accepted into each seminar and those who are on a waitlist for each of the seminars.